Survivor Benefits

 • Aren’t married;

-• Are under the age of 18 (or under the age of 23 if attending school).
+• Are under the age of 18 (or under the age of 23 if attending school); or

 Note:

-• If you were adopted out of the Veteran’s or Servicemember’s family, but meet all other eligibility criteria, you still qualify for compensation.
+• If you were adopted out of the Veteran’s or Servicemember’s family, but meet all other eligibility criteria, you still qualify for DIC.

 Parent